WilbertJiang/WilbertJiang.github.io/_pages/about.md

 2025
 ======
+- **Oct.
+2025:** Congratulations!
+Our paper, entitled "Effective Thermal Modeling for Large-Scale Many-Core GPUs Using Local Physics-based Data-Learning Approach", is accepted by Structural and Multidisciplinary Optimization.
 - **Sep.
 2025:** One co-authored paper has been accepted to ASP-DAC 2025!
 - **June 2025:** One co-authored paper has been accepted to ICCAD 2025!